nberger/ring-logger/README.md

 Ring middleware to log the duration and other details of each request.

-The logging backend is pluggable, and defaults to clojure.tools.logging if none is given.
+The logging backend is pluggable, included implementations: tools.logging (default), pjlegato/onelog and taoensso/timbre.

-This is beta-level software.
-A number of people are using it in the wild.
-API changes are very likely at this point.
-Bugs are possible.
-Pull requests are welcome!

 [![Clojars Project](http://clojars.org/ring-logger/latest-version.svg)](http://clojars.org/ring-logger)